nicholas-johnson/nicholasjohnson.com/packages/nicholasjohnson.com/content/blog/how-angular2-di-works-with-typescript.md

 ---
-title: "How does the TypeScript Angular DI magic work?"
+title: 'How does the TypeScript Angular DI magic work?'
 tags: angular, angular2, javascript, es6
 layout: 'blog'
-description: "Angular 2 comes with a brand new DI mechanism.
-The premier way to do DI in Angular 2 is using TypeScript \"Magic\".
+description: 'Angular 2 comes with a brand new DI mechanism.
+The premier way to do DI in Angular 2 is using TypeScript "Magic".
 Most articles gloss over this magic.
-In this article we look at the mechanism."
+In this article we look at the mechanism.'
 course_sidebar: :angular2
-date: '2014-06-30 19:04:36'
+date: '2016-02-26'
 ---

 **TL;DR: Using decorators and a Reflect.metadata polyfill.**